ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

 #### Mandatory Actions

 - `start`

-    This must bring the resource instance online and makes it available for use.
+    This must bring the resource instance online and make it available for use.
 It should NOT terminate before the resource instance has either been fully started or an error has been encountered.